cskylab/cskylab/update-guides/k8s-nextcloud.md

 helm repo update

 # Charts
-helm pull nextcloud/nextcloud --version 2.14.6 --untar
+helm pull nextcloud/nextcloud --version 2.12.2 --untar
 helm pull bitnami/mariadb --version 11.1.8 --untar

 EOF
 )"
 ```

->**Note**: With this configuration, you will be ready to update mariadb chart and migrate nextcloud application to intermediate version 23.0.3.
+>**Note**: With this configuration, you will be ready to update mariadb chart without changing your actual nextcloud version.

-#### 5.- Install new nextcloud namespace
+#### 5.- Install nextcloud namespace and update mariadb

 From VS Code Remote connected to `mcc`, open  terminal at new `cs-mod/k8s-mod/nextcloud` repository directory.